Azure/nxtools/README.md

 ## Third-party notice

-This project was created by Gael Colas, who is a contractor working with Microsoft.
+This project was created by Gael Colas, who was a contractor working with Microsoft.

 The third-party tools we are using that are nested in this module are [PSNativeCmdDevKit](https://github.com/dsccommunity/PSNativeCmdDevKit) and [DscResource.Common](https://github.com/dsccommunity/DscResource.Common) from the [DSC Community](https://github.com/dsccommunity/).
 All the other tools mentioned are only for building and testing.